Combating Online Misinformation Videos: Characterization, Detection, and Future Directions: Misinformation Video Detection

-Considering that the action of video compression is widely used in the default upload setting of online video platforms, the forensic of compressed deepfake videos becomes an important issue.
-Compared with uncompressed videos, compressed videos produce compression artifacts, which adds noise to the data and makes it difficult to detect.
-Moreover, the application of quantization and inverse quantization in the compression and decompression process could also result in quantization noise and distortion.
-To tackle these problems, \cite{hu2021detecting} propose a two-stream method by analyzing the frame-level and temporality-level of compressed deepfake videos for detection.
+Considering that the action of video compression is widely used in the default upload setting of online video platforms, handling compressed deepfake videos becomes an important issue.
+The compression operation erases certain generation traces and thus makes videos more undetectable.
+Moreover, the quantization and inverse quantization operations during compression and decompression bring additional quantization noise and distortion.
+To tackle these problems, \citet{hu2021detecting} propose a two-stream method by analyzing the frame-level and temporality-level of compressed deepfake videos for detection.